ppmurmu/CS6150-Advanced-Programming/readme.md

 # CS6150 : Advanced Programming

-# # Instructed by Prof. John Augustine in Fall '24.
+## Instructed by Prof. John Augustine in Fall '24 at IIT Madras.

 This repository consists of all the lab works done during the course.